Escobal mine protests: Response of foreign governments

 Throughout the conflict, the Canadian government has maintained close collaboration with Tahoe Resources and Minera San Rafael.
 Emails reference private meetings between company representatives and Canadian embassy staff concerning issues of security at the Escobal mine — the contents of which the embassy has failed to transparently disclose.
 Meanwhile, the Canadian government has not taken any concrete action to stop human rights abuses against protesters in San Rafael Las Flores, which researcher Caren Weisbart calls "a critical failure to intervene in crimes of the powerful."

 In 2017, the United States government called for Guatemalan courts to renew Tahoe's suspended mining license.
 Tahoe has had strong ties to the U.S., including multiple U.S. executives.

+On May 28, 2025, the Xinca Parliament issued a joint statement with the Union of B.C.
+Indian Chiefs urging Pan American Silver and the Canadian government to respect the Xinca’s call to permanently close the Escobal mine in compliance with the UN Declaration on the Rights of Indigenous Peoples.